entrocode/angularjs-based-angular-hybrid/README.md

-# AngularJS Phone Catalog Tutorial Application
+# Hybrid AngularJS-Angular Phone Catalog Tutorial Application

 ## Overview

 Using the completed tutorial from: https://docs.angularjs.org/tutorial I'm going to convert the project to webpack and add Angular (2) based components using the downgrade module.

+This is going to simulate upgrading a large corporate(?) app from angularjs (1.x) to angular (2)...
+Keep the legacy angularjs code and add new features using angular (2).
+After you hit critical mass you can make the switch

 ## Prerequisites